Claud-Ling/arm-tf/docs/plat/sigmadesigns-dtv.md

     Boolean flag that is used to turn on debug within ddr driver.
 Default 0.

 *   **SECURE**
-    Boolean flag that is used to turn on security protections within firmware.
+    Boolean flag that is used to force on bus protections within firmware.
-    Default 1.
+    Default 0.

 *   **VELOCE**
     Boolean flag that is used to turn on veloce option within firmware.